ucb-substrate/substrate2/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be licensed under the BSD 3-Clause license, without any additional terms or conditions.

+## Acknowledgements

+Portions of Substrate are derived from [Layout21](https://github.com/dan-fritchman/Layout21), which was written by Dan Fritchman, Arya Reais-Parsi, Aviral Pandey, and others.
+These projects are licensed under the BSD-3-Clause license.